 ROBERT KLINGBEIL (Venice)

-Bob is a native of Florida and has resided and practiced law in Venice since 1983.
-Bob attended the University of Florida and majored in accounting, obtaining a BSBA, with High Honors, in 1979.
+Robert T. (Bob) Klingbeil, Jr. is a native of Florida and has resided and practiced law in Venice since 1983.
+Bob attended the University of Florida in Gainesville and majored in accounting, obtaining a BSBA, with High Honors, in 1979.
 In the fall of 1980, Bob returned to the University of Florida and entered the College of Law from which he obtained his law degree, with honors, in 1982.
 Bob began practicing law in Venice in January, 1983 and, effective January, 1993, established his own law firm with Greg Roberts, known as Klingbeil & Roberts, P.A.
 In his law practice, Bob concentrates in the area of estate planning, wills and trusts, probate administration, and guardianship.
 In addition, he does general corporate work for clients and is a member agent of Attorneys’ Title Insurance Fund, Inc., preparing real estate contracts, handling real estate closings and issuing title insurance.

 DOROTHY KORSZEN (Venice)